-Analysis: 97.8% of members who received an ABD for CBRS services in Q3 2017 received evidenced-based therapeutic services within 90 days of the ABD.
-This is up from 94.3% in Q4
+Analysis Figure 12: 96% of members who received an ABD for CBRS services in Q2 2018 received evidenced-based therapeutic services within 90 days of the ABD, which has been more or less the trend over the 5-quarter study period.
+Q1 and Q2 2018 observed a decline in service utilization after 90 days and an increase in the number receiving no services.

-2016.
-Evidenced based services utilized after 90 days has decreased in each successive quarter over the study period.
-The overall pattern has been one of sustained openness to acceptance of alternative services to CBRS over the study period.
 An unknown percentage of these members receiving "no services" may in fact be receiving medication services from non-network prescribers that would not be reportable from Optum's claims database.

-Barriers: Although progressively changing, some limited provider familiarity with evidence-based therapies as well has historically underdeveloped Family Therapy workforce have constrained patterns of clinical practice consistent with national guidelines.
+Barriers: Although progressively changing, some limited provider familiarity with evidencebased therapies as well has historically underdeveloped Family Therapy workforce have constrained patterns of clinical practice consistent with national guidelines.